adbacker/spam/readme.md

 * Multiple people contributing to an automation framework put stuff in different places.
 Sometimes the same person will put the same kinda stuff in different places depending on the day and whether they remember where they put it before.
 * Figuring out whether something is already built can be all but impossible given the above.

 SPAM gives concrete guidance on where to put what, how to get at it, and how to build tests with it.
+Framework coding standards.
 Of course, YMMV but it'll give you some place to start.

  If you're failiar with the screenplay pattern, you'll see some similar verbage.
 That's intentional.
 While SPAM isn't the screenplay pattern, it is organization and abstraction building blocks that can be used with the screenplay pattern.